rosado-io/docs/get-started/xamarin.md

 # Xamarin SDK

-This guide provides instructions to integrate Authgear with a Xamarin app.
+This guide provides instructions on integrating Authgear with a Xamarin app.
 Supported packages include:

 * Xamarin.Essentials 1.7.2 or higher
 * Xamarin.Forms 5.0.0.2401 or higher